Introduction Scientific Computing (WISB356), 2025/2026

 - Some additional notes on Matlab (in Dutch).

 - Exercise 1a on the use of the "abc-formula" for solving quadratic equations.
-1a (English summary of 1a).
+1a (English version).

 - Exercise 1b to "simulate" a hurricane.
-1b (English summary of 1b).
+1b (English version).

 - Exercise 1c on the logistic differential equation (DE).
 An explanation of the different options to treat the logistic DE numerically.